lucblassel/lucblassel.com/posts/lets-implement-CART.markdown

     return is_categorical(data) | is_string_dtype(data) | is_bool(data)
 ```

-So now that we can distinguish the two we can write this function that gets all possible splits in our dataset, and returns them as a dictionnary
+So now that we can distinguish the two we can write this function that gets all possible splits in our dataset, and returns them as a dictionary

 ```python
 def get_splits(self):